How to cook a turkey breast in an oven, Instant Pot or slow cooker

 More good news: You can make a simple and delicious gravy, no matter which method you choose.

 Strain the juices from the pan and discard the solids.
-Melt about 2 tablespoons butter in a small saucepan over medium heat.
-Whisk in a couple of tablespoons flour and continue to whisk until the roux turns golden brown, 1 to 2 minutes.
+Melt 2 tablespoons butter in a small saucepan over medium heat.
+Whisk in 2 tablespoons flour and continue to whisk until the roux turns golden brown, 1 to 2 minutes.
 Gradually whisk in the pan drippings.
 Add enough broth to get to 2 cups.
 (The amount of broth you need will depend on how much pan drippings you start with, but you want to end up with about 2 cups of liquid total.)
 Bring the gravy to a boil, whisking frequently until thickened, 6 to 8 minutes.
 Taste, and season with salt and pepper as needed.

 A final piece of advice: Even if your gathering is small, leftover turkey is a Thanksgiving prerogative.
 If you plan for ¾-pound per person, with a full spread of sides, you can pretty much count on extra for later in the week.